Cold-Atom Buoy: A Differential Magnetic Sensing Technique in Cold Quadrupole Traps: Concept

 where $\vb{B}_\text{stray}$ encompasses fields not controlled by us, stemming from the Earth and nearby devices.

 The shifted quadrupole center is determined by absorption imaging \cite{Andrews1997InterferenceBECs,Hueck2017HighResolutionImaging} of the magnetically trapped cloud, for details cf. \cref{sec:AI}.
-For every setting of the currents $(I_x,I_y,I_z)$, we record absorption images for both positive and negative quadrupole polarities, and observe the corresponding cloud displacement.
-The midpoint between the two positions then serves as an estimate of the true magnetic center, i.e., the location of the trap minimum in the absence of external fields.
+For every setting of the currents $(I_x,I_y,I_z)$, we record absorption images for both positive and negative quadrupole polarities, and extract $\vb r_0^{(+)}$ and $\vb r_0^{(-)}$.

 In its pure form, the buoy effect enables sensing in the two directions transverse to the imaging axis which here is denoted by $x$.
 Moreover, according to \cref{eq:displacedCenter}, the displacement in each Cartesian direction is solely determined by the corresponding component of the external field; e.g., displacement along $x$ reflects only $B_{\text{ext},x}$, and so forth.
 Therefore, given a single imaging axis $x$, we gain information about the $y$ and $z$ components by varying the currents corresponding to those two directions.